6 Steps to Eliminating Your Debt Painlessly

 Eliminating Debt Painlessly.
 Rarely do you see these words fit together in a neat little sentence.
 The very act of putting your hard earned money towards the stack of debts you've accrued is painful.
 The good news is you can snowball your progress against mounting debts if you do it the right way.

 Let's say you are juggling a number of debts, from student loans to credit cards to that loan your parents don't expect to ever see repaid but won't let you forget about either.
 Here are 6 simple steps to getting rid of it all.

-1. First things first: Write down each debt vehicle you have, the amount of the debt, and the rate of interest being charged.
+Write down each debt vehicle you have, the amount of the debt, and the rate of interest being charged.
 Department store cards are inevitably the worst culprits, charging interest rates that border on criminal.
 Next in line are usually the credit cards, student loans, then lines of credit, and your parents (unfortunately) usually come last.

 Balance Owing Interest